l1ndev/Dell-Inspiron-14-5490-OpenCore/README.md

 Security lock

 Partially working:
-~Sidecar (Connects 50% of the time)~
- See Fixed section.
+Fingerprint sensor (not working in macOS, use VMware Fusion with USB passthrough on Windows)

 Not working:
 Microphone (Intel SST)
 Headphone jack input (Realtek issue)
 Disable NVIDIA GPU with SSDT (Freezes 10 seconds after login)
 Trackpad with SSDT-GPI0 (Trackpad OS Checking) SSDT-XOSI works fine though.
-Fingerprint (Appears after USB Map but doesn't work in macOS, can be passed through to VMware Windows VM)
 Windows Dual-boot (SSDT-XOSI conflict)

+Notes:
-Note: The serial number in `Platforminfo > Generic` is blanked out.
+The serial number in `Platforminfo > Generic` is blanked out.
 You can generate a serial with [GenSMBIOS.](https://github.com/corpnewt/GenSMBIOS)
-Other note: USB Map Kext is removed because some variants of this laptop have different USB configurations.
+USB Map Kext is removed because some variants of this laptop have different USB configurations.
-Other other note: My BIOS revision is ~1.16.1~ **1.17**, so please update to the latest Dell BIOS before proceeding.
+My BIOS revision is 1.17, so please update to the latest Dell BIOS before proceeding.
-Last note I swear: My CFG Lock is disabled using [Dortania's method](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html) so if your CFG Lock is still enabled, enable `AppleXcpmCfgLock` in `Kernel > Quirks`.
+My CFG Lock is disabled using [Dortania's method](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html) so if your CFG Lock is still enabled, enable `AppleXcpmCfgLock` in `Kernel > Quirks`.
 (ControlMSRE2 reports CFG lock enabled, idk why).